martin-louazel-engineering/vim-tmux-navigator/README.md

 Vim Tmux Navigator
 ==================

+This plugin is an attempt at extending Chris Toomey's awesome [vim-tmux-navigator](https://github.com/christoomey/vim-tmux-navigator) by adding the ability to also resize seamlessly between vim splits and tmux panes, as if they were one and the same.
-This plugin is a repackaging of [Mislav Marohnić's](https://mislav.net/) tmux-navigator configuration described in [this gist][].
-When combined with a set of tmux key bindings, the plugin will allow you to navigate seamlessly between vim and tmux splits using a consistent set of hotkeys.
+When combined with a set of tmux key bindings, the plugin will allow you to navigate and resize seamlessly between vim and tmux splits using a consistent set of hotkeys.

 **NOTE**: This requires tmux v1.8 or higher.